ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v30.md

 * vCenter Server Appliance 6.7 Update 1b (build 6.7.0-11727113)
 * Platform Services Controller 6.7 Update 1b (build 6.7.0-11727113)

-The Windows software that is ordered for Microsoft Active Directory (AD) and DNS (Domain Name System) services is upgraded to Windows Server 2016 for both configuration options: the VSIs (Virtual Server Instances) and the two highly-available Windows VMs.
+The Windows software that is ordered for Microsoft® Active Directory (AD) and DNS (Domain Name System) services is upgraded to Windows® Server 2016 for both configuration options: the VSIs (Virtual Server Instances) and the two highly available Windows VMs.

-The AD domain functional level remains at 2008 to allow for backward compatibility with any potential secondary instances.
+The AD domain functional level remains at 2008 to allow for compatibility with an earlier version for any potential secondary instances.
 If compatibility with earlier (2008) secondary instances is not a consideration in your environment, you can upgrade the domain functional level to a higher version.

 ### vSAN storage enhancements
 {: #relnotes_v30-vcs-vsan}

-* When using vSAN storage, the number of {{site.data.keyword.cloud_notm}} bare metal servers that you can order can now be greater than four.
-This applies to all vCenter Server, vCenter Server with Hybridity, and vCenter Server with NSX-T instances.
+* When you use vSAN storage, the number of {{site.data.keyword.cloud_notm}} bare metal servers that you can order can now be greater than four.
+This update applies to all vCenter Server, vCenter Server with Hybridity, and vCenter Server with NSX-T instances.
 * Starting with the V3.0 release, an M.2 solid-state drive is ordered with your vSAN storage instance.
 You can order up to 10 capacity disks or a total of 12 capacity disks if you select the **High Performance with Intel Optane** option.

 ## Updates for add-on services